The Two Hearts of AmbitionJan 16, 2024

 Ambition.
 It’s a concept loaded with meaning and starving for clarity.
 It’s been abused, neglected, misunderstood, and misappropriated.

 While baby boomers embraced ambition without hesitation, making it the necessary companion of hard work and elevating it to a near religious status, the attitudes of their millennial children are less clear.
-For every one article that trumpets the ambition of millennials, there is another that decries its absence.
+For every article that trumpets the ambition of millennials or Gen Z, there is another that decries its absence.
 Christians, meanwhile, seem altogether scared of it.
 In their eyes, ambition looks and feels a bit too much like selfishness and greed to be safe.

 Dr. Jekyll and Mr. Hyde